 Heigh-Ho – Snow White and the Seven Dwarfs

 1937’s Snow White and the Seven Dwarfs featured this track that helped introduce the dwarfs to the audience.
 This quintessential Disney track has seen numerous covers and is known as a song to sing on the way to work.

 Everybody Wants to Be a Cat – The Aristocats

-Released in 1970, The Aristocats featured this ensemble piece which was released as a solo in later versions.
-In more recent times, some lines that could be perceived as racist have been removed.
-It’s all about the many ways that it’s great to be a cat.
+Released in 1970, The Aristocats featured this ensemble piece, which was released as a solo in later versions.
+Recently, some lines that could be perceived as racist have been removed.
+It’s all about the many ways it’s great to be a cat.